alan-turing-institute/ThermodynamicAnalyticsToolkit/README.md

  * scipy
  * scikit-learn

-It has received financial support from a seed funding grant from the Alan Turing Institute in London (R-SIS-003) and a british EPSRC grant (Data Driven Sampling).
+It has received financial support from a seed funding grant and through a Rutherford fellowship from the Ala Turing Institute in London (R-SIS-003, R-RUT-001) and a british EPSRC grant (Data Driven Sampling).

 Please refer to INSTALL for installation instructions.
 When cloning from github please call the bootstrap.sh script (requiring installed autotools and automake packages).
-After installation (configure, make, make install) there is a userguide "datadrivensampler.pdf" for full reference.
+After installation (configure, make, make install) there is a userguide "thermodynamicanalyticstoolkit.pdf" for full reference.